falkr/ttm4115/pages/deliveries-t2.md

 -->

-# Plans for Prototype Implementation

-Depending on some practicalities we need to decide how to build prototypes of the implementation.
-(This section will be updated.)

-## Updated Deployment Diagram
+# Updated Deployment Diagram

 Create an updated deployment diagram of the system.

-* Take into account what you have learned about components, state machines and about communication.
+* Take into account what you have learned about components, state machines and communication.
 * Include the prototype components outlined above.
 * Identify components that include state machines.